Frank-Walter Steinmeier: Relations with Iran

 Steinmeier visited Iran in October 2015 – it was the first extended visit by a German foreign minister to Iran in 12 years.
-After meeting his Iranian colleague counterpart Mohammed Javad Zarif, Steinmeier said that while Berlin and Tehran did not have congruent views on the Syrian conflict, they had "a common interest in ensuring an end to the killings."
+After meeting his Iranian counterpart Mohammed Javad Zarif, Steinmeier said that while Berlin and Tehran did not have congruent views on the Syrian conflict, they had "a common interest in ensuring an end to the killings."
 Iran, along with Russia, was a key backer of the Syrian government.
 The conflict had killed more than 250,000 people at the time, according to UN estimates.
 Pointing to the conflicts in Syria, Yemen and Iraq, Steinmeier underlined: "The region needs more diplomacy, not less."